Whats Next for the Newly Engaged

 And along with this it’s a good idea to set a budget – to move forward with any wedding plans you have to talk budget, there’s no point having a vision if it is over budget.

-And finally relax, now is probably one of the only times you’ll have where wedding talk hasn’t completely consumed you both yet.
+Now is probably one of the only times you’ll have where wedding talk hasn’t completely consumed you both yet.

 So take advantage of this by having some alone time away from any planning.